rippedpiracy/site/docs/Utilities/misc.md

 title: Miscellaneous
-description: Various tools and apps to make your life easier.
+description: Various Tools and Apps to make your life easier.

 # Browser Extensions